 The Scientology Network’s Inside Scientology takes viewers behind the scenes of the religion—its international spiritual headquarters and cutting-edge publishing houses, what happens on a typical day at a Church of Scientology and the meticulous, painstaking efforts to preserve 75 million words of our Founder L. Ron Hubbard’s religious writings and recordings for future generations.
-Inside Scientology airs Monday at 8pm ET/PT on Scientology Network.
+Inside Scientology airs Mondays at 8pm ET/PT on Scientology Network.
 (Check Scientology.TV/schedule for the day/time in your local time zone.)

 This toolkit is made to provide you resources you can use to promote Inside Scientology all across social media.